kent-thompson/webFRAME/readme.md

 jQuery.js,
 Bootstrap

+Authentication and Authorization
+----
+Built in behavior located in a Base Class called ControllerBase.php.
+Controllers should inherit (extends) ControllerBase.php located in app/core/.
+JsonWebTokens are used for these features.

 Authorization (as opposed to Authentication)
-----
 It is not needlessly "enforced."
 If Authorization is desired, in Server side controllers, use '**parent::AuthUI()**' for webpages and '**parent::AuthApi()**' for API calls.
  See /app/controller/home and app/api/user for examples.

-Before Login:
+Authentication Before Login:
-+ GET and POST do not use authorization becuase a JsonWebToken (JWT) has not been issued.
++ GET and POST do not use Authentication or Authorization becuase a JsonWebToken (JWT) has not been issued.
 This is by design.
 Static pages, for example, usually do not need authorized as well, but can be if desired, with one line of code.

 Login: (Authentication)
 + One has to register as a user first, of course.